AndreyAD1/spaceship/README.md

     $ <path-to-unpacked-folder/spaceship.exe
     ```
 If everything works fine, a console will display a game screen.
-Use the arrow keys to navigate and press the space key to shoot.
+Use the arrow keys to move and press the space key to shoot.

 ![presentation](presentation.gif)

-#### Windows
+### Windows
 A Windows version struggles with perfomance issues that affect the gaming experience.
 However, you can still launch the Windows version by following these steps:
 - Download a zip file `spaceship-windows-latest.zip` from [a release page](https://github.com/AndreyAD1/spaceship/releases).
 - Unpack the downloaded archive